hashicorp/terraform-provider-google/website/docs/r/container_aws_node_pool.html.markdown

 * `max_pods_constraint` -
   (Required)
-  Required.
   The constraint on the maximum number of pods that can be run simultaneously on a node in the node pool.

 * `name` -
   (Required)